azoth-lang/azoth.language.reference/src/ideas.md

 The same syntax could also be used to create dictionary initializers.
 Looking at possible syntaxes for named parameters and dictionary initializers, here are some options:

+NOTE: both the key and the value could be arbitrary expressions.
+Thus the separator must be fairly clear and unique.

 ```azoth
 // Separator
 #{x=:5, y=:6}